geerlingguy/kubernetes-101/episode-05/README.md

 kubectl edit deployment -n drupal
 ```

-Then wait for the Deployment to report being up to date with three running instances:
+Then wait for the Deployment to report being up to date with five running instances:

 ```
 watch kubectl get deployment -n drupal drupal